-- The VPN endpoints negotiate security parameters, so that they can "talk" to each other. - The final negotiated parameters are called a security association (SA). - > SA entries are maintained in a SADB (database) and contain: - parameters for IPsec encryption - parameters for the secure key exchange - > DH is used to create the shared keys needed for encryption. - > But the IKE protocol carries out the key exchange process. - Keep in mind that even if public/private keys are used for authentication and key exchange, symmetric keys are still used for encryption. - Because they are MUCH faster.
+- VPNs negociate security parameters, so that two peers can "talk" to each other. - The final negociated parameters are called a security association (SA). - > SA entries are maintained in a SADB (database) and contains: - parameters for IPsec encryption - parameters for the secure key exchange - > DH is used to create the shared keys needed for encryption. - But the IKE protocol carries out the key exchange process. - Keep in mind that even if public/private keys are used for authentication and key exchange, symmetric keys are still used for encryption. - Because they are MUCH faster.